Keanrouss/SBA320-React-API/README.md

 # React + Vite

+This wwebsite is a weather app that display weather in real-live upon request.
+And will generate weather, then a 5 day upcoming forecast.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: